sproutfund/website_evergreen/program/economic-opportunity.md

       - title: "Winner: City As Our Maker Space"
         description:
           - "The City As Our Maker Space, a project of Prototype PGH fiscally sponsored by New Sun Rising, received $44,000 to conduct a 6-month program for low-income, marginalized women with a focus on women of color.
-This program will specialize in literacy, wellness, and health, with the ultimate goal of supporting women to pursue careers in technology and creative entrepreneurship.
-The program will be led by representatives from the 5 partner organizations: Prototype PGH, Black Unicorn Library, A Piece of Mind, Ujamaa Collective, and Flower House."
+This program specialized in literacy, wellness, and health, with the ultimate goal of supporting women to pursue careers in technology and creative entrepreneurship.
+The program was led by representatives from 5 partner organizations: Prototype PGH, Black Unicorn Library, A Piece of Mind, Ujamaa Collective, and Flower House."

       - title: "Working Groups"
         description:
           - "These 3 working groups exemplified how community partners can come together to expand economic opportunity in the region and better meet the needs of the communities they serve.
-They each received $5,000 in funding to host a series of meetings to gather community feedback and refine their proposed approaches."
+Each group received $5,000 in funding to host a series of meetings to gather community feedback and refine their proposed approaches."
         features:
           - title: "The City As Our Maker Space"
             image: "/photos/projects/city-as-our-maker-space-economic-opportunity-working-group.jpg"